 - Select Input Source > and Check mark “Next Source input menu” then, Click on Shortcuts and apply another Shortcuts as you type on your Keyboard. you can use and Set “Shift-Option-Space Bar” Shortcut and check it works.

-- Or if you set something wrong then Click on Restore Default and try Default Keyboard Shortcut [Option-Control-Space bar]. hope it will change.
+- Or if you set something wrong then Click on Restore Default and try Default Keyboard Shortcut [Option-Control-Space bar].
+Hope it will change.

 Or